- January 25, 1971

 That was his last season as a full-time driver in Formula 1.
 He was unable to score a single point out of 48 races and that’s why many are counting Badoer as one of the worst drivers in the history of Formula 1, but those qualifications seem to be too harsh, considering the fact he never got an opportunity to drive a solid car until 2009.

-Ferrari test driver
+A decade as a Ferrari test driver

 Being unable to find a proper engagement in Formula 1, Badoer in 2000 focused on his duties of Ferrari test driver.
 Over the years he became very important to the team, driving thousands of kilometers during tests at Mugello and Fiorano circuits.
 He played an important role in developing the Ferrari cars with which Michael Schumacher will dominate the championship in the 2000s.